-The world is full of would-be therapists, you will have friends, relatives. co-workers who will be more than happy to tell you how to solve your issues and in all probability, you yourself have played the role of advocate general?
-However, when I moved from being a would-be therapist and became a professionally trained one, then and only then, was I able to see the difference!
+The world is full of would-be therapists, you will have friends, relatives. co-workers who will be more than happy to tell you how to solve your problems and in all probability, you may have played the role of advocate general on occasions?
+However, it was when I made the transition from a would-be therapist to a professionally trained one, that I was able to understand the difference!
 Firstly comes the realisation why God, in all his infinite wisdom, gave us one mouth and two ears!
-Secondly, is the understanding of the need to suspend judgment and developing some specific skills, for example, compassion, honesty (within certain bounds), empathy and a bonus of being kind are worthy aspirations.
-But equally important are; real-life experience and good training.
-The next valuable component is in the title of this article; 'experience!'
-Clinical experience cannot be bought but it is how you apply yourself and integrate that experience into your practice that ultimately counts!
-Life experience is important because it is often from our mistakes that life is made good, after all, adversity is our teacher and life; the classroom!
-Especially because it is these moments of life that help to instil both competence and professionalism.
-So it should be no surprise that my own life experience is what ultimately shaped the way I apply the training I have received!
+Secondly, the understanding of the need to suspend judgment and developing some specific skills, for example, compassion, honesty (within certain bounds), empathy and the real bonus of being kind!
+Equally important to one's training, is some real-life experience.
+But as valuable as training and life experience is, one needs clinical experience because this cannot be purchased, it evolves over time.
+But even with training, life experience and clinical experience, it is the way one applies and integrate that experience into practice that ultimately counts!
+Life experience is important because it is often from our mistakes that life is made good, after all, adversity is the teacher, life is the classroom!
+This is so because it is these moments of life that instil both competence and professionalism.
+So, my own life experience taught me compassion and ultimately shaped the way I apply the training I received which is now infused with my life and clinical experience!
 That much is borne out in the many testimonials I receive from past clients

-Over the many years that I have been a hypnotherapist, I have learned to discover that, perhaps, two of the most important qualities a therapist needs to develop are, empathy and compassion; but how do you teach that?
-The empathy and compassion that I have, perhaps, is merely a consequence of my vast Tee shirt collection (been there, done that etc.) and this is seemingly apparent to each client I see?
-However, while training played a part, much of this was gained experientially over many years and, for the most part, as a result of my own life's trials and tribulations.
-And I have empirically woven that life experience into my work ethic, so, empathy and compassion are now a natural fabric of my therapeutic ideology and that's a given!
-To experience my therapeutic approach first hand, you are very welcome to a Free Consultation (more info on that here), you have nothing to lose; except, of course; the Problem!
+Over the years, as a clinical hypnotherapist, I have learned that the most important personal qualities a therapist needs, are, empathy and compassion; but how do you teach that?
+The empathy and compassion that I have, perhaps, is merely a consequence of what I call Tee shirt syndrome, been there, done that and these qualities are somewhat apparent to the clients I see?
+Therefore, the way I deliver hypnotherapy is a combination of life experience, professional training and 20 years of clinical which make empathy and compassion a natural fabric woven into my therapeutic practice!
+To experience this therapeutic approach first hand, you are very welcome to a Free Consultation (more info on that here), you have nothing to lose; except, of course; the Problem!